Summary

 name string yes The new name for the dashboard.

-For the returned datatype, there are several parameters related to the dashboard.
+For the results, there are several values related to the dashboard.
 For this mutation, though, you may want to get the dashboard's name and unique identifier to use with other mutations and queries.

 ParameterTypeRequiredDefaultStabilityDescription